If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Here is a breakdown of the latest team news, predicted lineups and more key details for the first test.

-MORE: Stuart Broad highlights key matchups | Who is the favourite to win?
+MORE: TSN Expert Dom Farrell's 1st Test Prediction | Who is the favourite to win?

 Australia's preparations for the Ashes opener took another hit with Josh Hazlewood ruled out after picking up a hamstring injury, joining captain Pat Cummins on the sidelines.
 Hazlewood pulled up while playing for NSW in the Sheffield Shield, and although early signs suggested nothing major, further scans confirmed a muscle tear.
 Michael Neser has been drafted in as cover.

 At the top of the order, Sam Konstas has been left out after a tough run in the Caribbean, where the 20-year-old failed to reach double figures in four of six innings.
-With Australia cycling through makeshift openers since David Warner's retirement, the selectors have named specialist Jake Weatherald, but the more realistic scenario sees Marnus Labuschagne partnering Usman Khawaja.
-The good news for Australia is that Cameron Green is fit and available as the all-rounder.

 Injured: Josh Hazelwood (hamstring), Pat Cummins (back)

-Reserve: Josh Inglis, Michael Neser, Jake Weatherald
+Reserve: Josh Inglis, Michael Neser

 England have been handed a major lift ahead of the Ashes opener, with Mark Wood cleared of the hamstring issue that had threatened his involvement.
 His return is a significant boost for Ben Stokes' side, particularly given the Durham speedster's ability to consistently crank it up past 90mph, something England hope to weaponise against Australia.

-READ MORE: Joe Root's batting record in Australia
+READ MORE: Joe Root's batting record in Australia | When did England last win in Australia?

 At the top of the order, Ben Duckett continues to churn out runs with his trademark positive, bat-on-ball method, making him arguably England's most reliable all-format player at present.
-His partner Zak Crawley remains one of the side's great enigmas.
-When he's in rhythm, his counterattacking strokeplay can make him look untouchable, yet when things go south, he can seem completely adrift.

 Then there's Root, who has ticked off every batting milestone imaginable except one: a Test hundred in Australia.
 He'll walk out at number four in Perth, and England would dearly love to see him extend his purple patch on the biggest stage.